schollz/find3/doc/mqtt.md

 ## Introduction

 MQTT makes it very easy to recieve push notifications of new data generated from FIND.
-The MQTT protocl is very useful for integrating for embedded electronics or home automation software like [OpenHAB](https://www.openhab.org/) or [HomeAssistant](https://home-assistant.io/).
+The MQTT protocl is very useful for integrating for embedded electronics or home automation software like [OpenHAB](https://www.openhab.org/) or [Home Assistant](https://home-assistant.io/).
+See the [Home automation](/doc/automation.md) document for information.

 ## Getting started